Knowbot Information Service

 The Knowbot Information Service (KIS), also known as netaddress, is an Internet user search engine that debuted in December 1989.
-Although it searched users, not content, it could be argued to be the first search engine on the Internet as it queried more than a single network for information.
+Although it searches users, not content, it could be argued to be the first search engine on the Internet as it queried more than a single network for information.
 It provided a uniform user interface to a variety of remote directory services such as whois, finger, X.500, and MCI Mail.
 By submitting a single query to KIS, a user can search a set of remote white pages services and see the results of the search in a uniform format.
 There are several interfaces to the KIS service including e-mail and telnet.
 Another KIS interface imitates the Berkeley whois command.

 KIS consists of two distinct types of modules that interact with each other (typically across a network) to provide the service.
 One module is a user agent module that runs on the KIS mail host machine.
 The second module is a remote server module (possibly on a different machine) that interrogates various database services across the network and provides the results to the user agent module in a uniform fashion.
 Interactions between the two modules can be via messages between knowbots or by actual movement of knowbots.